5 Steps to Overcoming Meeting Fatigue

 As organizations try to figure out the new normal of remote and hybrid work, meeting fatigue is all too common.
 Address this problem by understanding what goes into a good meeting and by being bold enough to experiment with better and fewer meetings.

 As you audit your meeting culture, consider how the 4 P’s can help you improve meetings while considering every employee’s preferred thinking preferences.
-Want to learn more?
-Get our free toolkit to create team meetings that work.

 The four-color, four-quadrant graphic, HBDI® and Whole Brain® are trademarks of Herrmann Global, LLC.